C40 Cities Finance Facility

 Finally, the new website features an application portal where cities will soon be able to apply for CFF support.

 Access to finance is one of the most significant barriers that mayors face in delivering on their climate change plans.
 This challenge is particularly acute in cities from developing countries and emerging economies where there is a shortage of expertise in securing investment for infrastructure projects.
 At the same time, these cities have enormous potential to reduce emissions while being highly vulnerable to the impacts of climate change.

 To address this issue, the C40 Cities Finance Facility (CFF) supports C40 cities in developing and emerging countries to prepare and deliver sustainable, low carbon and climate adaptation projects.
 The CFF is funded by the German Federal Ministry for Economic Cooperation and Development (BMZ) and the United States Agency for International Development (USAID), with additional in-kind assistance from the Inter-American Development Bank (IADB).
 Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and C40 together serve as implementing agencies.

 The ultimate objective of the CFF is to reduce greenhouse gas emissions and increase resilience by mobilising finance for city-level climate change action.

 The CFF will aim to achieve the following high-level project outcomes:

-- Sustainable financing of urban climate change projects;
+- Project preparation of urban climate change projects for sustainable financing;

 - Capacity development of city administrations to mobilise and access a broad range of financing instruments;